 We provide the triggers to sales team in order to reach out properly and maximize their efficiency.

-If you think about it, lead scoring is more of a methodology to make sure that you have leads prioritised.
-The traditional way of doing this is: you pick certain events and certain criteria and assign point to them based on your preconception of how it is important to do one or the other.
+If you think about it, lead scoring is more of a methodology to make sure that you have leads prioritized.
+The traditional way of doing this is: you pick certain events and certain criterias and assign point to them based on your preconception of how it is important to do one or the other.

 Where predictive comes into play is figuring out what number points should be allocated to certain events, or to having certain behaviours.

 The three founders of MadKudu have backgrounds in engineering and mathematics and we saw the huge opportunity to stop having preconceived ideas of what criteria were needed to consider a lead to be qualified.

 We use historical data to find out what truly is important.